 If he’s a puppy he should be a fast learner.
 You could see results in just a couple of weeks.
 If he’s older, stubborn and this habit has been developing for many years, you may have your work cut out.
 You could need up to a month.
 Get this training right though, and you’ll never have to panic when you hear a cat screech, or your dog disappears.

 Before training can begin you’ll need several items.
-For one of the methods, you’ll need baby gates, a deterrence collar and a water spray bottle.
+For one of the methods, you’ll need baby gates and a water spray bottle.
 You’ll also need some toys and a long leash.

-Stock up on treats or break his favorite food into small pieces.
-You don’t need to set aside any time for training.
-However, you do need to be on hand as much as possible to react to any situations.
+Stock up on high value treats that he can't resist or break your Border Collie's favorite food into small pieces.
+Set aside any time for tackling the problem and be on hand as much as possible to react to any situations.

 The only other thing you need is patience and a can-do attitude.
 Once you have all of that, you can get to work!